ryanholt/content-model/elements.md

 Element         | Max Quantity | Description
 :-------------- | :----------- | :--------------
 Title	        | 5 words      | Official of structure, building
 Type            | 5 Words      | Designated category
 Teaser          | 25 Words     | Basic description
 Long Copy       | 150 Words    | General information
 Image(s)        | 1 Image      | Photo of Activity at Facility
-Address         | 25 Words     | Closest street address for the Facility Contact Info    | 10 Words     | Best way to reach a customer contract for this Facility: phone, email Directions      | 50 Words     | A link to Google Map directions for the Facility is preferred.
+Address         | 25 Words     | Closest street address for the Facility Contact Info    | 10 Words     | Best contact for a customer seeking facility information Directions      | 50 Words     | A link to Google Map directions for the Facility is preferred.
 If inaccurate or vague, provide written directions from the Place entrance
 Hours           | 25 Words     | Explanation of when the public can access the Place on a daily, weekly or seasonal basis Place           | 10 Words     | Associated Place